 Seven monitoring sites were sampled during the review period, including one dedicated monitoring bore (GND2770) installed by the Company at the Kowhai-A wellsite.
-GND2770 replaced the former monitoring site which was an ephemeral spring (GND2464) in November 2017.
 The remainder of sites sampled are privately owned wells/bores.

-The groundwater samples were collected following standard groundwater sampling methodologies and generally in accordance with the National Protocol for State of the Environment Groundwater sampling in New Zealand (2006).
+Groundwater samples are collected following standard groundwater sampling methodologies and generally in accordance with the National Environmental Monitoring Standards (NEMS) for discrete groundwater quality sampling (2019).